 Stick to the well-maintained docks on your walking tour.
-There are some improvised walkways and planking in a few places but you don’t need to traverse any of these areas to admire the best architecture and it’s safer (and more respectful of residents’ privacy) to avoid them.
+There are some improvised walkways and planking near the shore in a few places but you don’t need to traverse any of these areas to admire the best architecture and it’s safer (and more respectful of residents’ privacy) to avoid them.

 A paid walking tour of the houseboats, Liberty Ship shipyards area and the yacht harbors of Sausalito is offered on Saturdays and Sundays by a local guide.

 Sausalito Houseboats, Still Rebellious at 65

 The famous Sausalito houseboat community chronicled in the late Phil Frank’s fascinating book of historical photos has a history that stretches back well over a century.

 The modern community was born in 1945, when the hastily-built Marinship Shipyards were just as hastily shut down at the end of World War II.
 Returning veterans, artists, maritime workers, musicians and others appropriated the many abandoned vessels, small and large, as living spaces, and for over 25 years the community evolved and grew.

 In its most famous era, from the 1950’s through the 1970’s, the area became a checkerboard of improvised floating homes that ranged from the elegant to the innovative-and-creative to the downright dangerous.
 The population living there likewise became, well… the people ranged from the elegant to the innovative-and-creative to the downright dangerous.